-Ever wondered how best to break into venture capital?
-Here is some advice from the leaders who have done so and continue to support those who are trying to.
+Wondering how to break into venture capital?
+Here’s some advice from the leaders who have made their own way in and are supporting others to find their way.

 “When you’re in the wrong, just listen.
 And be very patient because it’s such a long game in venture.